 “Impact of a Cash Transfer Program for Schooling on Prevalence of HIV and HSV-2 in Malawi: A Cluster Randomized Trial,” with Sarah Baird, Richard Garfein, and Berk Özler, Lancet, February 2012.

 “Monitoring Repayment in Online Peer-to-Peer Lending," in Peter Gourevitch, David A. Lake, and Janice Stein, eds., Beyond Virtue: Evaluating the Credibility of Non-Governmental Organizations (Toronto: University of Toronto Press, 2012).

-“The Short-Term Impacts of a Schooling Conditional Cash Transfer Program on the Sexual Behavior of Young Women,” with Sarah Baird, Ephraim Chirwa, and Berk Özler.
-Forthcoming, Health Economics.
+“The Short-Term Impacts of a CCT Program for Schooling on the Sexual Behavior of Young Women,” with Sarah Baird, Ephraim Chirwa, and Berk Özler, Health Economics, (19), 2010.

-“Tracking the Introduction of the Village Phone Product in Rwanda,” with Michael Futch, Forthcoming, Information Technologies in International Development.
+“Tracking the Introduction of the Village Phone Product in Rwanda,” with Michael Futch, Information Technologies in International Development, 5(9), 2009.

-“Credit Information Systems in Less-Developed Countries: A Test with Microfinance in Guatemala,” with Jill Luoto and Bruce Wydick.
-January 2007, Economic Development and Cultural Change.
+“Credit Information Systems in Less-Developed Countries: A Test with Microfinance in Guatemala,” with Jill Luoto and Bruce Wydick, Economic Development and Cultural Change, January 2007.

-“How Rising Competition among Microfinance Institutions Affects Incumbent Lenders,”, with Alain de Janvry and Elisabeth Sadoulet, The Economic Journal 115, October 2005, pp. 987-1004.
+“How Rising Competition among Microfinance Institutions Affects Incumbent Lenders,” with Alain de Janvry and Elisabeth Sadoulet, The Economic Journal, 115, pp. 987-1004, October 2005.